bokeh/bokeh/sphinx/source/docs/user_guide/annotations.rst

 Bands
 -----

-A |Band| will create a dimensionally-linked "stripe", either located in data or screen coordinates.
+A |Band| will create a dimensionally linked "stripe", either located in data or screen coordinates.
 One common use for the Band annotation is to indicate uncertainty related to a series of measurements.